Wireless Emergency Alerts

 What is this service?

-Consumers may opt out of receiving Imminent Threat and Amber Alert messages.
+Although emergency officials urge you not to, consumers may opt out of receiving Imminent Threat and Amber Alert messages.
 Per the WARN Act of 1996, Congress said that no consumer could opt out of Presidential Alerts.
 The directions for opting out of Imminent Threat and Amber Alerts varies by service provider.
 Please see the below links to your service provider for specific instructions.
+However, be aware that if you opt out you will not receive emergency messages via WEA.

 Sprint Nextel Corporation